 A: Gee, that’s a shame about those kids at the multiplication bee.
-I’ve never heard or read that the “and” in a spoken or spelled-out number like “one hundred and twenty-five” is inappropriate or less than proper English.
+The other mom is right: there’s no grammatical (or mathematical) rule that either requires or condemns the inclusion of “and” in a spoken or spelled-out number in the hundreds.
+So saying or writing the number 132 as “one hundred and thirty-two” is neither inappropriate nor less than proper English.

-I’ve checked in several grammar and usage guides and haven’t found any rule against this use of “and” in speaking or writing out numbers.
-I’ve always assumed that in a number of three digits or more, the “and” is optional.
+No grammar or usage guide I know of has any such rule against this use of “and” in speaking or writing out numbers.
+In a number of three digits or more, the use of “and” is optional.

 Of course, if the final element were larger – say, “ninety-six” – one would be more likely to skip the “and”: “I’ve driven five hundred ninety-six miles since breakfast!”

 But enough about assumptions.
 When in doubt, always go to the mother lode, the Oxford English Dictionary.